periode/digital-culture/sessions/04_society_2.md

 This surveillance network is composed of three main vectors:
 - upstream: the probing of internet cables to directly intercept internet traffic
 - downstream: the request for confidential information to cooperating commercial entities
-- legal: the use of territorial legal exclusivity in order to access data which transits through the national terrority. since the internet is designed as a distributed system (i.e. a message can potentially go through any node in the network), it is inevitable that any message could enter a legal territory and be subject to its laws (aka PATRIOT Act).
+- legal: the use of territorial legal exclusivity in order to access data which transits through the national terrority. since the internet is designed as a distributed system (i.e. a message can potentially go through any node in the network), it is inevitable that any message could enter a legal territory and be subject to its laws (due to the PATRIOT Act).

 -->